quang-m-nguyen/Designs/notes.md

 - How to produce a good design?
 -- have a growth mindset instead of fixed
 -- get better by doing

+## L02 - Norman Concepts
+- Design concepts are generalize abstractions - these are derived from theory-base knowledge, experience and common sense
+- affordance - An affordance is the possibility of an action on an object or environment.
+Afforance is the relationship the agent has with the object and not the object properties
+- Signifiers - where the action should take place (labels, markers, sounds or other perceivable indicator)
+- Mapping - the relationship between a control and its effect in the real world
+- Feedback - is about sending back information about what action has been done and what has been accomplished, allowing the person to continue with the activity.
+Various kinds of feedback are available for interaction design-audio, tactile, verbal, and combinations of these.

+# L02 - Applying norman concepts
+- Conceptual model - is the mental model a person forms that relates their interaction with an interface to the underlying thing the interface controls.
+It is the explanatory framework a person has to explain how a control operates something.